 Remember to vary between high and low tones.

 Here’s an example where I say the same sentence with and without tonal variation.
-Which do you think sound the most energetic?
+Which do you think sounds the most energetic?

-5. Dare to assume that people will like you using the “dog-trick”
+5. Dare to assume that people will like you using the “dog-method”

 Since then, that fear has disappeared.
 But it didn’t go away until I dared to be friendly first.